-Mission of the WHIP Center is to pursue precompetitive research to enhance resiliency of buildings and infrastructure to resist extreme winds of hurricanes, tornadoes, and other windstorms.
-The principal research themes are assessment of wind hazards, estimation of exposure and vulnerability of buildings and infrastructures, and improvement of community resilience.
+The mission of the WHIP Center is to pursue research of interest to industry and government agencies to enhance the resiliency of buildings and infrastructure to extreme windstorms such as hurricanes and tornadoes.
+The principal research themes are assessment of wind hazards, estimation of exposure and vulnerability of buildings and infrastructures, evaluaton of societal impact by wind hazards and improvement of community resilience.

 Every year the United States is impacted by several wind hazards including hurricanes, tornadoes, and thunderstorms.
 As a result, buildings and infrastructure such as power, communication, transportation, and water systems suffer great damages causing fatalities and injuries and extensive property losses.
 According to Property Claim Services, U.S. insured catastrophe losses between 1997 and 2016 were over $421 billion, a total that translates to $21 billion in annual insured losses.
 Almost 80% of these insured losses are caused by windstorm events.
 The total loss to the country due to wind hazards is almost twice the insured losses.
 Future losses from windstorms are likely to increase because of the growing population in hazard-prone regions, aging infrastructure, and changing climate.